lwade/euca-wiki/Debugging-Eucalyptus-C-language-components.md

 found 0 active nets
 ```

-Here is an example invocation of `NCclient` on the same CC host:
+Here is an example invocation of `NCclient` on the same CC host (note the slight change in syntax relative to `CCclient_full`: endpoint is specified with `-n` option, which defaults to `localhost:8775` if not specified):

 ```bash
 grep NODES $EUCALYPTUS/etc/eucalyptus/eucalyptus.conf